ronakgh97/AI4J/README.md

 ### Model Parameter Configuration

-*   **`ModelParams`:** Easily configure LLM parameters such as temperature, maximum tokens, and top-p.
+*   **`ModelParams`:** Easily configure LLM parameters such as temperature, maximum tokens, top-p, frequency penalty, and presence penalty.
 Includes robust input validation to ensure valid configurations.
+*   **LLM Thinking Control:** For models that support it, the framework allows control over the LLM's internal 'thinking' process.
+By default, thinking is enabled.
+To disable it for a specific prompt, the `/no_think` suffix can be used (managed by the UI).

 ### Robust Error Handling & Logging